nulldef/ciesta/README.md

 user.age  # => 30
 ```

-`assign!` method will raise `Ciesta::FieldNotDefined` error if one of passed attribute is not exists in the form.
+`assign!` method will raise `Ciesta::FieldNotDefined` error if one of the passed attributes is not declared in the form.

 ## Contributing